yvelikova/axway-open-docs/content/en/docs/apigtw_admin/tracing.md

 * **Logs > Trace** view in API Gateway Manager
 * A console window for the running server
 * Trace files in the following locations:
   * Admin Node Manager: `INSTALL_DIR/trace`
   * API Gateway instance: `INSTALL_DIR/groups/<group-id>/<instance-id>/trace`
   * API Gateway Analytics: `INSTALL_DIR/trace`

 You can view and search the contents of the gateway trace log, domain audit log, and transaction logs in the **Logs** view in API Gateway Manager.

 This section explains how to configure the trace log only.
-For more details, see [Configure API Gateway logging and events](logging).
+For more details, see [Configure logging and events](/docs/apigtw_admin/logging).

-For details on how to redact sensitive data from trace files (for example, user passwords or credit card details), see [Hide sensitive data in API Gateway Manager](admin_redactors).
+For details on how to redact sensitive data from trace files (for example, user passwords or credit card details), see [Hide sensitive data in API Gateway Manager](/docs/apigtw_security/admin_redactors).
 The trace level you set impacts the redaction.

 ## View API Gateway trace files